Unlocking the Hidden Microsoft Forms API with PowerShell & Azure App Registration

 }

-$tokenResponse = Invoke-RestMethod -Uri $tokenEndpoint -Method Post -Body $body -ContentType "application/x-www-form-urlencoded"
+$tokenResponse = Invoke-RestMethod -Uri $this.TokenEndpoint -Method Post -Body $body -ContentType "application/x-www-form-urlencoded"

 $this.AccessToken = $tokenResponse.access_token